alokranjan06/alokranjan06.github.io/2-research.md

    <a class="button-1" role="button" data-toggle="collapse" data-target="#abs3" aria-controls="abs3" style="line-height:35px; text-decoration: none">Abstract +</a>
   <div id="abs3" class="collapse" style="padding-left: 30px;">
     <p class="ex2" align="justify">
-   Since 1970, housing’s relative price, share of expenditure, and “unaffordability” have all grown.
-We estimate housing demand using a novel compensated framework over space and an uncompensated framework over time.
+   Since 1970, housing's relative price, share of expenditure, and ``unaffordability'' have all grown.
+We estimate housing demand using a novel compensated framework over space.
 Our specifications pass tests imposed by rationality and household mobility.
-Housing demand is income and price inelastic, and appears to fall with household size.
-We provide a numerical non-homothetic constant elasticity of substitution utility function for improved quantitative modeling.
+Housing demand is income and price inelastic.
+We estimate a numerical non-homothetic constant elasticity of substitution utility function that is consistent with these results.
 An ideal cost-of-living index demonstrates that the poor have been disproportionately impacted by rising relative rents, which have greatly amplified increases in real income inequality.
     </p>
   </div>
 </p>